xdevguild/awesome-multiversx-dev-resources/readme.md

 - [NextJS SDK](https://github.com/multiversx/mx-sdk-nestjs) - This package contains a set of utilities commonly used in the MultiversX Microservice ecosystem
 - [Python SDK](https://github.com/multiversx/mx-sdk-py-cli) - Command line tools and Python SDK for interacting with the MultiversX Network and MultiversX Smart Contracts
 - [Go SDK](https://github.com/multiversx/mx-sdk-go) - Go helpers and utilities for interacting with the MultiversX Blockchain
+- [Dapp SC Explorer SDK](https://github.com/multiversx/mx-sdk-dapp-sc-explorer) - A library to hold the main logic for Smart Contract Interactions on the MultiversX blockchain
 - [VSCode IDE](https://marketplace.visualstudio.com/items?itemName=Elrond.vscode-elrond-ide)
 - [JS SDK examples](https://github.com/multiversx/mx-sdk-js-examples)